Nivaturimika/Katerina-Engine/docs/Devlogs/2024-06/log_en.md

 Other issues such as declaring to become independent as Wallachia instantly got fixed too, fixing also other issues with mods such as TOL with a similar casus belli.

-Mods such as IGoR_PuIR would report tier_1_focus was not a valid focus category, but that's no longer the case, now Alice made accomodations for the new categories of national foci.
+Mods such as IGoR_PuIR would report tier_1_focus was not a valid focus category, but that's no longer the case, now KatEngine made accomodations for the new categories of national foci.

 Renaming issues also got fixed, so now renaming doesn't give provinces the name of "Farmlands".

-And it's a good time to say that Alice allows you to tweak AI behaviour or parser behaviour via defines, consult the docs/extensions.md file for more information, but you can tweak the GP limit for AI, the behaviour of `any_country`, and other quirks.
+And it's a good time to say that KatEngine allows you to tweak AI behaviour or parser behaviour via defines, consult the docs/extensions.md file for more information, but you can tweak the GP limit for AI, the behaviour of `any_country`, and other quirks.

 ![](./images/gfm.png)